 Ipilimumab is also used as an adjuvant therapy.
 Adjuvant therapy is an additional cancer treatment that is given after the primary (main) treatment.
 Adjuvant therapy can help lower the risk that the cancer comes back, and ipilimumab may be used as adjuvant therapy after the skin tumor and involved lymph nodes are removed with surgery.1

-Ipilimumab can be used alone or with a medication called Opdivo® (nivolumab).
+Depending on the specific type of melanoma, ipilimumab can be used alone or with a medication called Opdivo® (nivolumab).
 Ipilimumab does not come in generic form.

 How does Ipilimumab work?